h2non/imaginary/README.md

 It's almost dependency-free and only uses [`net/http`](http://golang.org/pkg/net/http/) native package for better [performance](#performance).

-Supports multiple [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional features such as **API token-based authorization**, **gzip compression**, **HTTP traffic throttle** strategy and **CORS support** for web clients.
+Supports multiple [image operations](#supported-image-operations) exposed as a simple [HTTP API](#http-api), with additional optional features such as **API token authorization**, **gzip compression**, **HTTP traffic throttle** strategy and **CORS support** for web clients.

-It can read images from HTTP payloads or server local path, supporting JPEG, PNG, WEBP and TIFF formats and it's able to output to JPEG, PNG and WEBP, including conversion between them.
+`imaginary` can read images from HTTP payloads or server local path, supporting JPEG, PNG, WEBP and TIFF formats and it's able to output to JPEG, PNG and WEBP, including conversion between them.

 It uses internally libvips, a powerful and efficient library written in C for image processing which requires a [low memory footprint](http://www.vips.ecs.soton.ac.uk/index.php?title=Speed_and_Memory_Use)